KaiserinDerWelt/baby-yoda-secret-react-msal-authentication/README.md

 I want to thank Derya Tanrıverdi (@Derya_T88) Full Stack Software Engineer  and Enthusiastic CSS Artist from Flatiron School in  New York City from her amazing collaboration by building from scratch "The Child - Baby Yoda" in HTML-CSS  lend it to this Fan Dev - Art Project.

-Aviete (Avi3te on Instragram) a Lithuanian Illustrator,thank you for illustrating Baby Yoda thank you for your generous contribution for this open source project.
+Aviete (Avi3te on Instragram) a Lithuanian Illustrator, for illustrating Baby Yoda thank you for your generous contribution for this open source project.

 ## Prerequisites
 - Node.